Cion318/ObjectDetection/README.md

 First, an image is selected with the odImagePreprocessing module and converted to a gray scale image.
 Then the odCannyEdge module converts the gray scale image to a binary edge image.

 ![alt text](https://i.imgur.com/JynmPjP.jpeg)

+In the next step, the different algorithms can be used.
+The first one is the template Matching in the odTemplateMatching module.
+A template image is needed, which should be identified in the original image.